Harry Toulmin (Unitarian minister): Death and legacy

 Toulmin died on his plantation on November 11, 1823.
 He is presumed to have been buried on his plantation, but the exact location of his grave is unknown.
 Because of his work in codifying the laws of several states and territories, later literary scholars referred to Toulmin as the "frontier Justinian", an allusion to Byzantine Emperor Justinian I, who was known for codifying the empire's laws.

 One of Toulmin's sons became a prominent state legislator in Alabama, and his grandson, Harry Theophilus Toulmin was appointed district judge for the U.S. District Court for the Southern District of Alabama by President Grover Cleveland in 1886.

 In 1944, a Liberty ship, the SS Harry Toulmin, was named for him, built under Maritime Commission contract (MCE hull 2453), laid down on 10 January 1944 by the Delta Shipbuilding Co., Inc., New Orleans, Louisiana; however, it was subsequently launched as the USS Segnius.

-The original Judge Toulmin was elected to the Alabama Lawyer's Hall of Fame in 2005.
+Toulmin was elected to the Alabama Lawyer's Hall of Fame in 2005.
 A plaque honoring Toulmin was placed in front of the Baldwin County, Alabama, courthouse in December 2009.